SSWConsulting/SSW.Rules.Content/rules/visual-design-specifications/rule.md

 <!--endintro-->
 ### Elements of a storyboard

-There are 3 common storyboard elements: a specific scenario, visuals, and corresponding captions.
+There are 3 common storyboard elements: a specific user story, visuals, and corresponding captions.

-**Scenario:** Storyboards are based on a scenario or a user story.
-The persona or role that corresponds to that scenario is clearly specified at the top of the storyboard.
+**User story:** Storyboards are based on a specific scenario.
+The role that corresponds to that scenario must be clearly specified.
 A short text description of the scenario is also included.
 The description of the scenario or story is clear enough that a team member or stakeholder could understand what is depicted before looking at the visuals.
-For example: Corporate buyer, James, needs to replenish office supplies.

 **Visuals:** Each step in the scenario is represented visually in a sequence.
 The steps can be sketches, illustrations, or photos.
 Depending on the purpose of the storyboard and on its audience, these images can be quick, low-fidelity drawings or elaborate, high-fidelity artifacts.
 Images include details relevant to the story, such as what the user’s environment looks like, speech bubbles with quotes from the user, or a sketch of the screen that the user is interacting with.